lfonsecac/dbt-certification-project/README.md

   ```
   2.2.
 If you get an output that your branch is up to date and nothing to commit, then you can move to the next step

-3. Checkout of your branch to the main branch by running the command `git checkout main`
+3. Checkout of your branch to the main branch by running the command `git checkout main` to switch to the main branch

+4. Finally run `git pull` to pull the latest version of main branch on remote repository to your local machine

+5. If you want to go back again to your working branch just run `git checkout feature_fbalseiro` (adjust to your branch name)

 ## 9. Project Challenges